Restoring Cindy’s Mexia, TX Home

 Unlike many historic homes, the Cindy Walker House is filled with furniture, personal effects, and artifacts that belonged to Cindy and her mother, Oree.
 That means we can interpret the house to a high degree of fidelity related to how Cindy designed, cared for, and lived in the home, a situation that does not often occur in the world of restoring historic properties.

-The Cindy Walker House was added to Preservation Texas’ 2022 list of Most Endangered Places.
+The Cindy Walker House was added to Preservation Texas’ 2022 list of Most Endangered Places and was designated one of America’s 11 Most Endangered Historic Places by the National Trust for Historic Preservation in 2024.
 But with your help, we can turn a vacant eyesore into the shining showcase for Cindy’s legacy, her talent, and her hometown pride that it deserves to be.

 Photos from our first Cindy Walker House cleanup day!